 However, as with any destination, it is important to remain aware of your surroundings and take necessary precautions.

-Solo female travelers should keep their valuables close at all times and avoid traveling alone late at night.
+Athens solo female travellers should keep their valuables close at all times and avoid traveling alone late at night.

-Just like in other major cities, you really want to keep your wallet close.
-There are a number of nifty products on the market now that help hide it.
+Just like in other major cities, you want to keep your wallet close.
+Several nifty products are on the market now that help hide it.

 With a bit of extra caution and common sense, solo female travelers can easily explore Athens safely and without worry.